Paul Hinman

-Paul Hinman (born 1959) is a Canadian politician and businessman.
-He is the former leader of the Wildrose Independence Party of Alberta since 2020 and was formerly the leader of the Wildrose Alliance (2008–2009) and Alberta Alliance Party (2005–2008).
-He served two terms as a member of the Legislative Assembly of Alberta, initially from 2004 to 2008 representing the electoral district of Cardston-Taber-Warner and then from 2009 to 2012 in Calgary-Glenmore.
+Paul Hinman (born 1959) is a Canadian politician and businessman who is currently the leader of the Wildrose Loyalty Coalition.
+He was the leader of the Wildrose Independence Party of Alberta from 2020 to 2022, and was the leader of the Wildrose Alliance (2008–2009) and Alberta Alliance Party (2005–2008).
+He served two terms as a member of the Legislative Assembly of Alberta, from 2004 to 2008 representing the electoral district of Cardston-Taber-Warner and then from 2009 to 2012 in Calgary-Glenmore.

 Early life

 Hinman was born in Edmonton in 1959.
 He grew up in Calgary in the neighbourhood of Haysboro.
 As of 2022, Hinman lives in the town of Raymond, Alberta.

 Hinman's grandfather Edgar "Ted" Hinman was a Member of the Legislative Assembly for Cardston and as Provincial Treasurer in the Social Credit government under Ernest Manning.

 Before politics, Hinman was an irrigation farmer, cow-calf producer, purebred-cattle breeder, feedlot operator and small-business entrepreneur.
 He attended the University of Alberta Faculty of Pharmacy.

 Hinman is a libertarian, telling Calgary Herald columnist Don Braid in 2009 "I'm all about sharing ideas and inspiring others, not requiring others to do things.
 It's just so necessary for peace and prosperity to flourish.
 If people impose their will on others, it's just wrong."

 He is a member of the Church of Jesus Christ of Latter-day Saints.
 He spent two years in the Philippines serving as a Mormon Missionary and learned to speak Tagalog.
 He described a divorce he went through as a painful and difficult trial in his faith that he overcame.
 He remains an active Mormon and still holds to its values.